Icon Design Guidelines

 For example, it’s hard to read the text in the TextEdit app icon unless you increase its size.
 Although the text in this icon has meaning, users don’t need to read it to see that TextEdit is a text-editing app.

-If your app is available in multiple languages, you may want to use “Greek” text or wavy lines to suggest generic text instead of using words in a specific language.
-Do not mix fake text with real text.
+If your app is available in multiple languages, you may want to use “greek” text or wavy lines to suggest generic text instead of using words in a specific language.
+Don’t mix fake text with real text.

 Create an idealized version of the subject rather than using a photo.
 Although it can be appropriate to use a photo (or a screenshot) in an app icon, it’s often better to augment reality in an artistic way.
 Creating an idealized version can help you emphasize the aspects of the subject that you want users to notice.